trevhub/rocketpool/cheapUPS.md

 powerfail-shutdown = no
 ```

 Here you can set at what percentage of battery the shutdown signal will be sent to your node.
-(0%-90% default is 35%).
-Any devices that are not your node and are plugged in to the battery powered plugs will continue to be powered until the battery is totally drained.
+(Range is 0%-90% The default is 35%).
+Any devices that are not your node and are plugged in to the **battery powered plugs** will continue to be powered until the battery is totally drained.

 `lowbatt-threshold = 35`